OCD Intensive Treatment in Ontario

 Exposure Progression

-Throughout your sessions we will gradually and collaboratively discuss opportunities for increasing challenge and work toward building an independent ERP practice outside of the therapy office as well.
+Throughout your sessions we gradually and collaboratively discuss opportunities for increasing challenge and work toward building an independent ERP practice outside the therapy office.

 Managing Setbacks